While apps created for free on Glitch are public, folks who subscribe to Glitch Pro, can control who can see and use the apps that they own.

 - Subscribe to Glitch Pro.

-- Open the project editor for the app that you want to make private.
+- Open the app that you want to make private in the project editor.

-- At the top-left corner of the editor, directly under the project name, click the Share button to open the project permissions menu.
+- At the top of the project editor click the Share button to open the project permissions menu.

 - Click the first drop-down menu to select the privacy setting you would like to use.
 You can choose from Public, Private or just Private Code.